Binance customers unable to withdraw, deposit pounds via UK's Faster Payments – FT

-The ability to remove sterling from the platform through Faster Payments had been "suspended for maintenance" the digital asset firm said on its main exchange Binance.com, according to the report.
+The ability to remove sterling from the platform through Faster Payments had been "suspended for maintenance" the digital asset firm said on its main exchange Binance.com, according to the report on.ft.com/3dlymtM.

 Binance did not immediately respond to a Reuters request for comment, while Faster Payments could not be reached.